JuliaPerlova/Ficus-online-store/README.md

 # Ficus-online-store
-This online store project was created as trainee project
+This online project was created as trainee project